rouskinlab/seismic-rna/src/userdocs/install.rst

     ~/miniconda3/bin/conda init

-Create a Conda environment for SEISMIC-RNA
+Step 2: Create a Conda environment for SEISMIC-RNA
 --------------------------------------------------------------------------------

 Once Conda is installed, create a new virtual environment into which SEISMIC-RNA